php-activerecord/activerecord/README.md

     ```sh
     composer style-check
     ```
-* We've moved the minimum required version of PHP up to 5.4, which means our style checker is now enforcing short array syntax.

 * API and Usage documentation is now automatically generated and deployed to github pages.
 You'll find the usage documentation in `/docs` if you want to make any changes.